How Growing Up In A Negative Home Can Paralyze You In Adulthood

 - A general dislike and mistrust of people, especially those who seem happy or content with their lives.

 If anything in this post resonates with you, I strongly encourage you to reach out to a therapist.
 Life is too short to spend it feeling constricted, sad, and paralyzed.
 Growing up in a negative home has already changed you, but as an adult, you have the capacity to keep growing and changing, and even reading this post means that you have even a small desire or hope that your life could become more fulfilling, free, and open.
 It is hard to learn new ways of being, and it will make you feel exposed and vulnerable, but you owe it to yourself to try to “re-parent” yourself to enjoy and deeply experience your life.
 (Also, read the book Running On Empty if this post spoke to you.)
 And till we meet again, I remain, The Blogapist Who Says, Negative Thinking Can Be Changed, And It Makes All The Difference.

-Order Dr. Rodman Whiten’s books, 52 Emails to Transform Your Marriage and How to Talk to Your Kids about Your Divorce: Healthy, Effective Communication Techniques for Your Changing Family, and listen to The Dr. Psych Mom Show on Spotify, Apple Podcasts, or anywhere else you listen to podcasts.
-If you need therapy, check out her online group practice Best Life Behavioral Health.
+For therapy, go here for Dr. Whiten and go here for other clinicians in her group practice Best Life Behavioral Health.
+For coaching with Dr. Whiten, go here.
+Order Dr. Whiten’s books, 52 Emails to Transform Your Marriage and How to Talk to Your Kids about Your Divorce: Healthy, Effective Communication Techniques for Your Changing Family, and listen to The Dr. Psych Mom Show on Spotify, Apple Podcasts, or anywhere else you listen to podcasts.

 This blog is not intended as medical advice or diagnosis and should in no way replace consultation with a medical professional.
 If you try this advice and it does not work for you, you cannot sue me.
 This is only my opinion, based on my background, training, and experience as a therapist and person.